-Inappropriate items will be confiscated, and students in violation of the dress code will be required to cover or change into appropriate clothing as needed.
+Any student who violates the dress code will be subject to the disciplinary action identified below.
+Inappropriate items may be confiscated, and students in violation of the dress code will be required to cover up or change into appropriate clothing, as needed.